Jack Bonham: Gillingham

 On 4 June 2019, Bonham signed a two-year contract with League One club Gillingham on a free transfer, effective 1 July 2019.
 He made 89 appearances during two mid-table seasons with the club and departed Priestfield after rejecting a new contract at the end of the 2020–21 season.

 Stoke City

+2021–22 season

 On 28 June 2021, Bonham signed a two-year contract with Championship club Stoke City.
 He failed to win a call into a matchday squad until 20 November 2021, when he was promoted to the substitutes' bench due to first-choice goalkeeper Josef Bursik suffering a torn thigh muscle.
 Bonham backed up second-choice goalkeeper Adam Davies until January 2022, when he assumed the starting role.
 After Davies' transfer away from the club in January 2022 and Bursik's return from injury one month later, Bonham largely held the starting spot through to the end of the 2021–22 season and finished the campaign with 17 appearances.

+2022–2025

+Bonham improved his tally to 28 appearances during the 2022–23 season and the one-year option to extend his contract was exercised at the end of the campaign.
+Bonham signed another one-year contract extension in November 2023.
+Behind successive loan signings Mark Travers and Daniel Iversen in the pecking order, Bonham made 16 appearances during a mid-table 2023–24 season.
+Despite the presence of Viktor Johansson restricting Bonham to just two cup appearances during the 2024–25 season, he signed a further one-year contract extension in May 2025.

+On his first appearance of the 2025–26 season, Bonham scored the penalty that decided an EFL Cup first round shootout versus Walsall on 12 August 2025.